 Reflecting on reports on Syria, Robinson told Becker that journalism by James Harkin, Dalati and Sharp demonstrates the need for an investigation to be conducted.

 "Obviously, Riam Dalati is apparently saying that an attack occurred, although what he means by that is unclear at this point in time — we need to hear more from him on that — but… if everyone concedes that there's been staging going on of anything in relation to Douma, then it starts to beg more and more questions about how far that staging and manipulation goes," he said.

-"We really need to consider very boldly and frankly the possibility of false flags having been occured in Syria, and we need a proper investigation… a proper, international, transparent investigation into what has been going on in Syria."
+"We really need to consider very boldly and frankly the possibility of false flags having been occurred in Syria, and we need a proper investigation… a proper, international, transparent investigation into what has been going on in Syria."

 Following his tweets, Dalati made his account private, and the BBC has yet to release a statement on his remarks.
-Russia recently responded to the revelations by noting that it proves the "theater of absurd" in Western media's coverage of the events in Syria.
+Russia recently responded to the revelations by noting that it proves the "theatre of absurd" in Western media's coverage of the events in Syria.